What is a Fern and Fern Varieties

 Ferns are ancient and functionally fascinating plants.
 First appearing on the Earth as long ago as 358.9 million years, these plants predate flowers - instead of reproducing through flowers and seeds, these unique plants produce spores underneath their leafy fronds.
 In our homes today, ferns can provide a texturally interesting contrast to the average house plant.
-Let’s dig into the damp soil of some of our favorite fern friends!
+Let’s dig into the damp soil and learn more about our favorite ferns!

 Blue Star Ferns